About IDE

 Martin Stuecker

-My job at the BBZ Stegen: headmaster of the primary school, my subjects: articulation, computer science… and everything that has to do with the organisation of the primary school.
-My other area of responsibility is managing the MBZ (Media Counselling Centre), which is a small team that provides films and media for the deaf and hard-of-hearing at our institution and produces sign language overlays for short information films.
-We also offer advice on how students with hearing aids can be connected to the media devices in their classrooms and on digital classroom management in general.
-We also offer training in film editing in an educational context.
+Martin Stuecker’s job at the BBZ Stegen is headmaster of the primary school.
+His subjects include articulation, computer science, and everything related to the organization of the primary school.
+His other area of responsibility is managing the MBZ (Media Counselling Centre), a small team that provides films and media for the deaf and hard-of-hearing students at their institution and produces sign language overlays for short information films.
+They also offer advice on how students with hearing aids can be connected to the media devices in their classrooms and on digital classroom management in general.
+They also offer training in film editing in an educational context.

 David Hay